iratecaller/MQLight/README.md

             return true;  // returning true removes the message.
         }

-Subscribers should not invoke methods on the queue.
+Subscribers should not read more messages from the queue.
 They should simply process each message as they are received.
+Subscribers are of course free to enqueue new messages.

 ## Usage / API